WormBase/website-public/README.md

 ### Hotfix production environment

+- Grant permission to the instance by attaching the `wb-catalyst-beanstalk-ec2-role`.

 - Prior to applying the hotfix, ensure you are at the appropriate git branch for production.

 - Then run the following commands,